On Safari in a Wheelchair

-So I kept the shades closed on the 15 hour flight from the east coast of the US to Johannesburg and I didn’t see the night sky until I was safely tucked away in a wheelchair-accessible hut at Hilltop Camp inside Hlulue Game Reserve – but that’s jumping too far ahead in the story.
+So I kept the shades closed on the 15-hour flight from the east coast of the US to Johannesburg and I didn’t see the night sky until I was safely tucked away in a wheelchair-accessible hut at Hilltop Camp inside Hluhluwe Game Reserve – but that’s jumping too far ahead in the story.

 Jennae Bezuidenhout of Access 2 Africa Safaris is an enterprising woman.
 She is the reason I was able to make this trip.

 She and her husband J. J. live in the area of Kwazulu Natal Province South Africa known as the Elephant Coast.
-Surrounded by about 400 game reserves, animal rehabilitation centers, sporting, leisure, and vacation destinations she lives and breathes travel industry in a corner of the country north of Durban.
-Since her husband’s paralysis she has taken what she has learned from her personal and business environments and woven them into something unique.
-She has become a provider of – and an evangelist for – safaris that include travelers with mobility impairments and other disabilities.
+Surrounded by about 400 game reserves, animal rehabilitation centres, sporting, leisure, and vacation destinations she lives and breathes travel industry in a corner of the country north of Durban.
+Since her husband’s paralysis, she has taken what she has learned from her personal and business environments and woven them into something unique.
+She has become a provider of – and an evangelist for – safaris that include travellers with mobility impairments and other disabilities.

 Jennae’s wisdom was apparent from the start.
 Rather than rushing off to ‘relax’ in the bush we spent some time settling into a City Lodge in Durban.
 We ambled through the adjacent Gateway Mall purchasing the odds and ends that inevitably get forgotten when packing for a month-long trip.

 Well-provisioned – and impressed by the indoor climbing rock and standing wave surf facility in the mall – we took a day trip to North Beach and shake Marine World.
 Shake is the largest marine theme park in Africa and includes the fifth largest aquarium in the world.